Years of work and sacrifice on your research have led you to this point.

 - GDPR Be aware of your responsibilities to protect the data and information that you handle under GDPR legislation.

-- National Security and Investment Act The National Security and Investment Act came into force on 4 January 2022.
-The government can scrutinise and intervene in certain acquisitions and collaborations and acquisitions by anyone, including academics, businesses and investors, that could harm UK national security.
-The government can impose certain conditions on these collaborations, or, if necessary, unwind or block them, although the government expects to do this rarely.
+- The National Security and Investment Act The National Security and Investment Act came into force on 4 January 2022 and provides powers for the government to scrutinise and intervene in certain investments that could harm the UK’s national security.

 Collaboration and contracts